Brockhampton: 2017: Relocation to Los Angeles and Saturation trilogy

 Immediately after the release of All-American Trash, the group relocated to a shared home in South-central Los Angeles.
 Around the same time, singer Rodney Tenor and producer Albert Gordon departed from the group, and photographer Ashlan Gray was invited to join.
 In January 2017, the group released the standalone single "Cannon" alongside the promise of solo projects from several members.

 On May 3, Abstract announced the group's debut studio album, Saturation.
 At the time of the announcement, no writing or recording had begun, and work on the project began immediately after the announcement.
-The album was entirely self-made by the group, with recording, mixing, and mastering all occurring almost entirely in the bands South Central home.
+The album was entirely self-made by the group, with recording, mixing, and mastering all occurring almost entirely in the band's South Central home.
 For the next month, the group released the singles "Face", "Heat", "Gold", and "Star" on a weekly basis, with each song accompanied by a music video directed by Abstract and filmed in South Central.
 Also in May, Brockhampton were announced to be the subject of the Viceland documentary series American Boyband.
 American Boyband premiered on June 8, the same day the group released a standalone music video for "Lamb".
 Saturation was released on June 9, 2017, to critical acclaim.

 Following the release of Saturation, the group moved out of their house in South Central to a new home in North Hollywood.
 Before work on Saturation had finished, a follow-up, Saturation II, was announced.
-Similarly to Saturation, the album was made at the groups home in North Hollywood.
-"Gummy", "Swamp", "Junky", and Sweet" were released on a weekly basis from August 1 to August 22.
+Similarly to Saturation, the album was made at the group's home in North Hollywood.
+"Gummy", "Swamp", "Junky", and "Sweet" were released on a weekly basis from August 1 to August 22.
 This was followed by the surprise release of non-album single "Follow" on August 22.
 Saturation II was released on August 25 to further acclaim and attention.
 On September 3, the group embarked on their first national tour, Jennifer's Tour, in support of Saturation I and Saturation II.

 On December 1, Brockhampton officially announced Saturation III as their final studio album; however, the group later clarified that this was not a literal statement, and they were likely to release further albums.
 On December 12, they released the album's lead single and video, "Boogie".
 On December 14, 2017, Brockhampton announced their fourth studio album, Team Effort, slated for release in 2018, along with a new single from Saturation III, "Stains".
 Saturation III was released on December 15.
 The group also filmed a self-funded, self-made feature-length movie to celebrate the Saturation trilogy, directed by Kevin Abstract himself.
 From January 6 to March 8, 2018, the group went on their second tour, the Love Your Parents Tour in support of the Saturation trilogy.